Enabling the MCP Server¶

 The server provides Claude with access to read and modify your configuration, while you maintain full control over final decisions.

-The ai-rulez MCP server exposes 22 CRUD tools for programmatic configuration management.
-These tools allow AI assistants to create, read, update, and delete configuration elements.
+The ai-rulez MCP server exposes 35 tools for programmatic configuration management.
+These tools allow AI assistants to initialize projects, generate outputs, validate configuration, inspect builtins, and create, read, update, and delete configuration elements.

 Domain Tools¶